webaxones/consistency/readme.txt

 2. Configure the rules in the editor.

 == Changelog ==

+= 1.1.0 =
+* Locales management: English and French for now.
+Rules are automatically selected but can be modified by an admin
+* Replacement of notices with self-hiding snackbars
+* Code improvements
+* Replacement of screenshots with animated gifs to show the process even if it is discreet.

 = 1.0.4 =
 * Finally fixed the translation bug: it was an extra slash to plugin_dir_path